 See examples of research we've conducted and results we've published under each of the ESSA tiers of evidence below.

-The following are just a few examples of studies we've conducted that meet the ESSA tier 1 level of evidence.
+The following are just a few examples of studies we've conducted that meet the ESSA tier 1 level of evidence: strong evidence.
 For more examples, you can view any report represented by a purple tile on our reports page.

-The following are just a few examples of studies we've conducted that meet the ESSA tier 2 level of evidence.
+The following are just a few examples of studies we've conducted that meet the ESSA tier 2 level of evidence: moderate evidence.
 For more examples, you can view any report represented by a pink tile on our reports page.

 Our team works closely with the ESSA definitions and has addressed many of these issues.
-Our design for an RCE for the Dynamic Learning Project shows how Tiers 2 and 3 can be combined to answer questions involving intermediate results (or mediators).
+Our design for an RCE for the Dynamic Learning Project shows how tiers 2 and 3 can be combined to answer questions involving intermediate results (or mediators).
 If you are interested in more information on the ESSA levels of evidence, the 2017 webinar below titled "Measuring Edtech Impact in the ESSA Era" provides clarification.